Nieshiyi11/Javascript-Guide/README.md

 [**Content**]:

 1.)
-Function-Base：Some bascial knowlage of function, like: function definition/parameter mechanism/return value
+Function-Base：Some basic knowlage of function, like: function definition/parameter mechanism/return value

 2.)
 Function-Closure: One of the most improtant feature of function ———— Closure